-Unlike job-based permissions , user-specific permissions are a set of individual permissions assigned to individual users who may need to perform additional tasks that fall beyond their blanket permission level (i.e. Basic, Job Admin, Site Admin).
-By configuring user-specific permissions, your organization can tailor individual user accounts to perform certain tasks without providing any extraneous permissions.
+User-specific permissions are extra permissions assigned to specific users who may need to perform additional tasks that fall beyond their blanket permission level (i.e. Basic, Job Admin, Site Admin).
+Unlike job-based permissions, which define a user's permissions on specified jobs only, user-specific permissions impact a user’s abilities across all of Greenhouse Recruiting.
+By configuring user-specific permissions, your organization can tailor individual user accounts to perform certain tasks without providing users extraneous permissions.

 General User-Specific Permissions

-General user-specific permissions are tied to the assigned blanket permission level (i.e. Basic, Job Admin, Site Admin) and are not the same across all permission levels.
-That is, the available general user-specific permission levels for Site Admin are not the same as those for Job Admin, or Basic users.
+General user-specific permissions are tied to the user's blanket permission level (i.e. Basic, Job Admin, Site Admin) and are not the same across all permission levels.
+That is, the available general user-specific permissions for Site Admin users are not the same as those for Job Admin or Basic users.

 Site Admin User-Specific Permissions